turbine-kreuzberg/ansible-role-symlinks/README.md

 [![Build Status](https://travis-ci.org/votum/ansible-role-symlinks.svg?branch=master)](https://travis-ci.org/votum/ansible-role-symlinks)

 Role for turning existing directories into symlinks.
-Usefull for preparing capistrano style deployments.
+It provides automated symlinking i.e. usefull for preparing capistrano style deployments.

+If it finds an existing directory under the configured symlink location it moves it to the symlink source location before creating the symlink.
+If a symlinked directory does not exist it will be created empty on the fly.

 Requirements
 ------------